 To avoid the crowds in Dubrovnik and have a more enjoyable experience, you will need both flexibility and advance planning.
 Here are some tips:

 Plan your visit around the cruise ship arrivals!

 If you will be in Dubrovnik in the summer (as most people do), scheduling your tour of the Old Town around the cruise ship arrivals could make a huge difference.
 Luckily, the Dubrovnik Port Authority publishes the cruise ship schedule so you can see how many ships are expected on each date, their arrival and departure times, and their size (length & gross tonnage).

-Usually, Thursdays are the busiest (with up to 5 cruise ships in port), followed by Saturdays and Fridays.
 To at least partially circumvent the shore-tour crowds, schedule your walking tour in the early morning or late afternoon / evening.
 In June, July, August, and September, the Old Town walls are open between 8:00 AM and 6:00 PM (or later), so try to enjoy the views from the top of the ramparts over the Old Town and the Adriatic coast in the morning or evening when the sun is lower and the crowds are smaller.
 You can walk around the entire wall, or just part of it, but either way the experience is well worth it.

 Choose the right gate!

 There are 3 entrances into the Old Town – the medieval Pile and Ploce Gates and the Buza Gate, which was constructed in the 1900s.
 The Pile Gate in the western wall is the busiest with the sheer number of people trying to get in and out at the same time sometimes causing jams.
 This is where most of the buses unload passengers from the cruise ships docking in the port of Gruz.
 The Ploce Gate on the opposite (eastern) side of the Old Town is generally less crowded and the northern Buza gate is even less so.